Blessed Bonds Crisis Assistance

 How long is foster care provided?

-Blessed Bonds foster care is temporary and will be provided for a maximum of one month.
+Blessed Bonds foster care is temporary and will be provided for up to one month.

 How do I apply for Blessed Bonds assistance?